 Designed by data architects, data architecture standardizes how enterprises collect, store, transform, distribute, and use data for the purpose of helping data analysts and people in the organization make better decisions based on real-time business intelligence.
-Data architecture is the foundation for data modeling and information architecture, both of which make data useable and useful across the organization.
+Data architecture is the foundation for data modeling and information architecture, both of which make data useful across the organization.

 While data architecture is not new, modern enterprise data architecture (or modern data architecture) is and has evolved as businesses increasingly move to the cloud.
 Only the cloud enables the speed, scalability, and ease of use needed to make modern data architecture effective.
 As businesses are moving to cloud-based infrastructures, their data architecture is also being transformed.

 What is modern data architecture?